-Eric Lacrouts was born in a family of musicians.
-He started studying the piano and the violin at the age of six.
-He received the highest awards in violin (in Jacques Ghestem’s class) and in chamber music (in Régis Pasquier’s and Itamar Golan’s classes) at the Paris CNSM Conservatoire, where he then joined the very selective advanced courses.
-At the end of his studies in France, he honed his technique to perfection with such great masters as Igor Oistrakh, Yair Kless, Hermann Krebbers, Philippe Hirshorn and Joseph Silverstein.
+Éric Lacrouts was born in 1976 in a family of musicians.
+He started studying the piano and the violin at the age of 6.
+After obtaining the highest grades in violin (from Jacques Ghestem’s class) and chamber music (from Régis Pasquier’s and Itamar Golan’s classes) at the CNSM de Paris, he joined its highly selective perfecting cycle.
+After graduating there, he honed his skills with such masters as Igor Oistrakh, Yair Kless, Hermann Krebbers, Philippe Hirshorn and Joseph Silverstein.

-He plays a violin made by Pietro Guarneri of Venezia (1730) and a bow crafted by Christian Barthe (2005).
+Éric Lacrouts plays a violin made by Petrus Guarneri in 1730, and with a bow made by Christain Barthe in 2015.